MarineMax (NYSE:HZO) Issues FY 2024 Earnings Guidance

-MarineMax (NYSE:HZO – Get Free Report) issued an update on its FY 2024 earnings guidance on Friday morning.
-The company provided EPS guidance of 3.200-3.700 for the period, compared to the consensus EPS estimate of 4.550.
+MarineMax (NYSE:HZO – Get Free Report) updated its FY 2024 earnings guidance on Friday.
+The company provided earnings per share (EPS) guidance of 3.200-3.700 for the period, compared to the consensus estimate of 4.550.
 The company issued revenue guidance of -.

 Wall Street Analyst Weigh In